ludwig-ai/datasets/README.md

 4      0  Who was Fahim Saleh, the tech CEO brutally dis...
 Fahim Saleh was a tech entrepreneur who lived ...
 4
 >>>
 ```

+Hence, it will no longer be necessary to upload example datasets into Google Drive and mount the latter in Google Colab notebooks.